IshuSahu/Striver180Sheet/14 graph/01_Graph_notes.md

 ### 5.1.
 Depth First Search (DFS)

-- Explores as far as possible along each branch before backtracking.
+- Depth-First Search (DFS) is a graph/tree traversal algorithm that explores a path as deep as possible before backtracking
 - Uses **stack** (or recursion).
 - Time Complexity: **O(V + E)**